 The rules relating to experts are set forth by the codes of civil and criminal procedure and by the regulations for their implementation, including sanctions in case of non-compliance with the duties that the experts must comply with.
-The expert is awarded by the court.
-The expert commits to duly respond to the "question" that the judge asks.
+The expert is appointed by the judge, typically chosen between the experts enrolled in registers kept by the court itself; if not, the judge is required to refer to the court President, and to justify his/her decision.
+The expert commits to duly respond to the "question" asked by the judge.